 Considered as the favored client to use with SOGo due to its tight integration using the SOGo Connector and Integrator extensions.
 With Thunderbird, one can easily share address books, calendars and emails with other SOGo users - all this due standard protocols such as CalDAV and CardDAV provided by SOGo.

 Using the free and open source Outlook CalDav Synchronizer plugin, Microsoft Outlook users can share address books, calendars and emails with other SOGo users without relying on costly MAPI providers.

 Much like with Mozilla Thunderbird, Apple applications can benefit from SOGo's address books and calendars sharing capabilities with any other SOGo users.

 ActiveSync compatible devices

 Using the ActiveSync bundle developed by Inverse, any device that speaks ActiveSync can easily synchronized mails, calendars and addressbooks.
-Apple iOS, Android, Windows Phone, Blackberry 10, and Outlook 2013 all natively support ActiveSync.
+Apple iOS, Android, Windows Phone, and Microsoft Outlook all natively support ActiveSync.

 With SOGo, data access goes beyond the Web and native interfaces.
 SOGo supports virtually every mobile devices such as:

 Devices are supported natively through the use of the CalDAV and CardDAV protocols, which are well supported by SOGo.